 Do you have a wedding video you would like to share as well?

 We don’t!
 And majorly regret not doing one!

 What was the most memorable part of the day?

-Tell us how you met/proposed!
+Tell us how you met and became engaged!